C. N. Pandurangan

-Cuddalore Nagarathinam Pandurangan (1912 – 1975) was a noted music director who had scored music for Tamil, Kannada, Telugu and Sinhala movies.
+Cuddalore Nagarathnam Pandurangan (1912 – 1975) was a noted music director who had scored music for Tamil, Kannada, Telugu and Sinhala movies.
 C. N. Pandurangan was an Indian music director who worked mainly in South Indian films.

 Early life

 Cuddalore Nagarathinam Pandurangan (CNP) was born in 1912.
 His father was holding a Government post, conducted religious discourses and was also an exponent of Harikatha.
 CNP commenced his music lessons under his father and accompanied him on the stage.
 He was later put under the tutelage of Chittoor Subramaniam Pillai (The same vocalist who taught Madurai Somu).

 Career

 CNP became a veena exponent and was spotted by K. Subramaniam who engaged CNP for his productions.
 CNP's first assignment as a music composer was the 1948 Sinhalese movie Kapati Arakshakaya directed by K. Subramaniam.
 The movie was a runaway hit and CNP's compositions sung by the famous Eddie Jayamane and Rukmani Devi became very popular.
 This led to CNP composing the songs for a few more Sinhalese movies in later years such as Veradunu Kurumanama, Amma, Sihinaya and Devasundari.
 Vembathur Krishnan mentioned working with CNP in reverential terms.

 The first Tamil movie which had songs composed by CNP was Kamavalli (1948).
 Despite some good classical songs written by Papanasam Sivan and rendered by Nagercoil Mahadevan and S. Varalakshmi.
 Even though CNP was not flooded with offers, he carried on in Tamil movies till 1978.
 He also composed music for Telugu movies where most of them are Tamil-Telugu bilingual movies.

 He worked in Kannada movie too such as Bhakta Mallikarjuna (1955), Kacha Devayani (1956), Devasundari (1962).
 Later Sri Purandaradasaru (1967) based on the legendary saint-composer which had singers such as M. L. Vasanthakumari, M. Balamuralikrishna, P. B. Srinivas and S. Janaki.

 Composer Vedha worked as his associate for some years and learned the nuances of music composition before branching off on his own.
 Pukazhenthi worked under him for a few years, before teaming up with K. V. Mahadevan.
 Shyam commenced his film career as a violinist under him.
 B. A. Chidambaranath was part of his troupe.